-PORTAIES JOURNAL When through with this paper please send it to an eastern friend, he might want to invest with us VOLUME III PORTALES, ROOSEVELT COUNTY, NEW MEXICO, FRIDAY, NOVEMBER 28, 1919 Methodists Save Belgian and Serbian Orphans Southern Church Buys Homes in Brussels and Belgrade and Supports Serbian Refugees in England.
+Commissioners' Proceedings Methodists Save Belgian and Serbian Orphans Southern Church Buys Homes in Brussels and Belgrade and Supports Serbian Refugees in England.
 Nashville, Tenn.-The Centenary Commission of the Methodist Episcopal Church, South, will specialize in caring for the children of Belgium, Serbia and other stricken countries of Europe, according to an announcement made by Dr. W. B. Beauchamp, the director-general.
 Dr. Beauchamp and a Church Commission have just returned from Europe.
-For this purpose a large home, formerly a famous boys' school, has been purchased at Uccle, a suburb of Brussels.
-Several hundred children can be accommodated in this building, and the Methodists will assume entire responsibility for them and their future.
-Another home has been bought at Belgrade, Servia, and here the under-fed orphans of the Southern Slavs will be given medical attention and cared for.
+For this purpose a large home, formerly a famous boys' school, has been purchased at Uccle, a suburb of Brus-Several hundred children can be accommodated in this building, and the Methodists will assume entire responsibility for them and their future.
+Another home has been bought at Belgrade, Servia, and here the underfed orphans of the Southern Slavs will be given medical attention and cared for.
 A staff of women physicians, secured from Scotland, will be in charge of this home.
 Still another orphanage has been taken over at Faversham, England.
 This home already contains more than a hundred Serbian children, orphaned refugees who were taken from their homes during the Austrian invasion.
 Plight of Children Deplorable.

 "One can scarcely imagine the plight of the Belgian and Serbian children," declared Dr. Beauchamp.
-"The mines of Northern France have been flooded or filled with concrete by the Germans, and thousands of children will literally freeze to death this win- "I have seen them living in the old trenches and dug-outs left by the enemy, with little to eat save what is gathered from the passers by."
+"The mines of Northern France have been flooded or filled with concrete by the Germans, and thousands of children will literally freeze to death this win- "I have seen them living in the old trenches and dug-outs left by the enemy, with little to eat save what is gathered from the passers-by."
 Relief stations will be established as quickly as workers can be obtained and supplies sent.
 These will be at Brussels, Ypres, St. Quentin, Montdidier Belgrade and other centers.
 The Centenary Commission is seeking for two young physicians, eight nurses, a dozen women social workers, and a number of superintendents and directors to reinforce the relief staff.
 These will be sent abroad at The Church has a fund of \$5,000,000 for this purpose.
 It is a part of the \$53,000,000 fund which was raised in the recent Centenary Drive.
-Te ot ıtts at man ıld Christians Invade The Holy Land Southern Methodists Send First Workers to Palestine for Bible and Literature Distribution.
+Christians Invade The Holy Land Southern Methodists Send First Work ers to Palestine for Bible and Literature Distribution.
 (Special Correspondence) Nashville, Tenn.-The Methodist Episcopal Church, South, has the distinction of being the first Christian denomination to send workers to Palestine since the free regime inaugurated under the occupancy of General Al- The Centenary European Commission of the Church, headed by Bishop James Atkins and Dr. W. B. Beauchamp, have already dispatched five colporteurs to the Holy Land.
 These will be followed by five more in the next few weeks.
 These workers will establish no stations, but will follow the early Methodist custom of itinerating over the country distributing Bibles, tracts and Christian literature.
 This literature will be printed in the native dialects, and will be secured through an arrangement with the Nile Press in Egypt.
-Under the rule of the Turk such a movement would have been prohibited. but under Allenby there is perfect free-Holy Land.
+Under the rule of the Turk such a movement would have been prohibited. but under Allenby there is perfect freedom of religions.
+The action of the Southern Methodists is the beginning of a vast scheme of missionary activity which will be carried on in the Holy Land.
 Born, Friday, November 28th, a girl, to Mr. and Mrs. S.B.
-Liggon, of west of town.
-Lord Control of the
+Lig- keeper in town or on ranch.
+Apgon, of west of town. \$ W